Dave Rodger

 At the 1984 Summer Olympics in Los Angeles he was a member of the eight which finished fourth.
 His wife competed in the women's 3000 metres, and that year they were the first husband and wife to compete for New Zealand at the same Olympic Games.
 After the disappointment of a fourth place at the Olympic Games, Rodger continued a further year in the eight in 1985 only to come fourth again, this time in the two seat.
 Some believe that if Rodger had been in the six seat in both the Olympic eight and the 1985 eight the crew results could have been more golden but of that is now speculation or part of the rowing story time.
 The resulting fourth and continued placement in the two seat saw Rodger retire from rowing and join the 1987 America's Cup in Fremantle, Western Australia.
 Rodger enjoyed being part of a group of people who built and sailed the first fibreglass 12 metre yacht (KZ3) in the 12 metre world championships finishing fifth as a grinder and the first of five rowers to join the America's cup and Team New Zealand at a later stage.

-Rodger now coaches, encouraging deep burn and sixty-minute ergs, as well as eating yoghurt and drinking milk straight after training.
-He has been quoted as saying "if you were like me you would be viewing milk as a food and not as a liquid" and "you'll see that I'm really a sheep in wolf's clothing" and "a joke's a joke, a poke's a poke......no poke, no joke."
-He is well respected for making awkward jokes about his New Zealand accent, relying heavily on the correlation between 'six' and 'sex'.
-His son Logan is now attempting to follow in his father's footsteps as a budding young rower and member of the Waikato Regional Performance Rowing Centre.
+Rodger works now as a coach, emphasising high intensity training methods including extended ergometer sessions.
+He has spoken publicly about his post training recovery routine, which includes consuming dairy products.
+He is known making self-deprecating jokes about his New Zealand accent.
+His son, Logan, is a rower and member of the Waikato Regional Performance Rowing Centre.

 In 1982, the 1982 rowing eight crew was named sportsman of the year.
 The 1982 team was inducted into the New Zealand Sports Hall of Fame in 1995.